Henri Huchard (1844-1910) portrait

 3° Neuralgic precordialgia, characterized by pain increased with pressure without anxiety;

-4° Finally, we can establish a fourth group by mentioning the “central pain” that I studied in a recent work (1) and that Bloch calls “topoalgia”.
+4° Finally, we can establish a fourth group by mentioning the “central pain” that I studied in a recent work (Huchard.
+Les Neurasthénies Locales.
+1892) and that Blocq calls “topoalgia”.
 These pains have the characteristics of not existing on the path of a nerve, of not increasing under pressure, and in some patients, they are localized in the precordial region.
 Such pain has a central and not a peripheral site; it is comparable to the pains that amputees believe to experience in the limb that has been removed.

 Huchard Les précordialgies 1893

-Huchard sign: Decreased reduction in heart rate in patients with hypertension when changing from standing to supine position.
+In hypertension, failure of the pulse/heart rate to diminish appropriately when changing from standing to supine position.
+Reported as a bedside clue to elevated arterial tension.
 The observed reduction in heart rate is less than that for normotensive patients.

 Major Publications